This week we cover two controversial topics: the legume-Paleo debate and my latest article on vegetarian and vegan diets.

 Chris Kresser: Well, it was an amazing experience.
-I was originally asked to go on to do a segment on Your Personal Paleo Code, which was fantastic, and then it evolved a little bit over time.
+I was originally asked to go on to do a segment on Your Personal Paleo Code (published as The Paleo Cure in paperback), which was fantastic, and then it evolved a little bit over time.
 The way that these shows work is they have a huge team of people working on them.
 They have a booking producer who books the guest on the show with the original idea, and then it goes to the segment producer who puts together a script and an outline of the whole segment and how they want it to go, and they’re the person that’s really in touch the most with the Dr. Oz audience.
 They’ve been working on the show for a long time.
 They know what their viewers are looking for and how to present the information in a way that’s friendly to the viewer.
 And then they have a clear idea of the shows that they’ve recently done and the shows that they’re doing in the future, and so they have to design the show in a way that fits all of those various criteria, which is not an easy thing to do.
 And there are the senior producers, and then there’s, of course, Dr. Oz, so as you can imagine, with a big daytime TV show like that, there are a lot of people involved in producing these segments.

 So, they contacted me and let me know that I was going to be sharing the segment with Nell Stephenson who’s known as the Paleoista, and that was something I had no control over.
 I don’t know Nell very well, but our approaches are quite different, and that’s part of what they wanted to contrast.
 They did a show on paleo that some people may have seen with Loren Cordain and Nell Stephenson.
 I think it was last year sometime.
 And the diet that was presented there was Loren Cordain’s version of paleo, which is lean meats and non-starchy vegetables and fruits and nuts and seeds, and that was the plates of food that they showed, basically a serving of lean meat, a lot of non-starchy vegetables, maybe a few nuts, and a few little pieces of fruit.
 People were excited about that show, it got good ratings, but the feedback the Dr. Oz crew got was that it was too restrictive for most people.
 And then they heard about my book and that I was talking about an approach that was based on the paleo diet but not as restrictive and more flexible and sustainable over the long term, and that’s what they really wanted me to come on and talk about.
 So, there was a big controversy about this yesterday and the day before in the Internet world that you may have seen, Steve, and people saying that I confused people by talking about legumes and dairy and those aren’t paleo and I shouldn’t have been on there talking about paleo because I’m not paleo and a bunch of comments like that.